CNC milling [Large]

 RaptorX-SL1200/S20 with 1200 x 2010mm working area.
 Remember to leave at least 10mm material around the edge and between larger parts.
 The Z axis has max 110mm travel, which may be reduced by tool length and material thickness.
 Normally mounted with a Kress 20.000 RPM spindle carrying a 3mm mill, can be equipped with 1-5 mm mills or a plasma cutter.
 Precision under 0.1 mm.

 Practically, the only process we recommend as being easy is cutting max 12mm wood with a 3mm radius mill.
 This is what we do as standard 90% of the time, and the process we recommend as being not terribly painful.
+It is possible to cut thicker things, but requires changing to a bigger, thicker tool, so is slower, noisier and you cannot do small details.

 Guide to using the large scale CNC machines for 2½ D (flat-ish) milling - the Raptor at FabLab RUC and the Giant Open Source CNC at Illutron.